List of Kia design and manufacturing facilities: Anantapur Plant (KIN)

 Kia created a greenfield facility in the Anantapur district of Andhra Pradesh, opened in 2018.
 The site occupies 536 acres and has facilities for stamping, welding, painting and assembly with annual production capacity of 300,000 vehicles.
 Its head office is currently in Amaravathi which is the new capital of Andhra Pradesh.
 It will also be home to supplier companies’ facilities.
-The plant currently manufactures the Kia Seltos from mid-2019 and Kia Carens for domestic market and exports to emerging markets.
+The plant currently manufactures the Kia Seltos from mid-2019, Kia Sonet from September 2020 and Kia Carens for domestic market and exports to emerging markets.
 The plant also manufactures the Kia Carnival exclusively for domestic market.